Community Work-Study (CWS) Student Information

 2. Click on Work-Study and Internship Opportunities, under Position Type select Community Work-Study and review the postings that end in CWS

-3. Select two positions that interest you.
+3. Select up to three positions that interest you.
 Ideally, that are aligned with your field of study (major)

 How is CWS different from on–campus work-study?